awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-replicate.md

 In the AWS KMS console, you can create one or many replicas of a multi\-Region primary key in the same operation\.

-This procedure is similar to creating a standard single\-Region CMK in the console\.
+This procedure is similar to creating a standard single\-Region KMS key in the console\.
 However, because a replica key is based on the primary key, you do not select values for [shared properties](multi-region-keys-overview.md#mrk-sync-properties), such as the key spec \(symmetric or asymmetric\), key usage, or key origin\.

 You do specify properties that are not shared, including an alias, tags, a description, and a key policy\.
 As a convenience, the console displays the current property values of the primary key, but you can change them\.
 Even if you keep the primary key values, AWS KMS does not keep these values synchronized\.